BorderBenja05/skoal/README.md

 # FLEMopt (Fast lightweight EM optimization)
-A comprehensive, lightweight scheduling package built for ultrafast follow-up observations of FERMI and LVC notices, also works for any similarly formatted probability distributions.
+A lightweight, comprehensive scheduling package built for ultrafast follow-up observations of FERMI and LVC notices, also works for any similarly formatted probability distributions.

 repo in progress, email Borderbenja@gmail.com for current (working)codebase